CharaChorder/docs/docs/Master Forge.rst

 Navigation around this menu is based on letter-presses.
-In the example above, you can select the desired submenu by pressing the letter between the angle brackets (for example: ``>K<``) in your target submenu on your CharaChorder One.
+In the example above, you can select the desired submenu by pressing the letter between the angle brackets (for example: ``>K<``) in your target submenu on your Master Forge.
 In the example above, you would press:

   * ``K`` for Keyboard
   * ``M`` for Mouse